Using 401(k) vs. 457(b) Plans to Save for Retirement

-If you are age 50 or older, you can make catch-up contributions, if the plan permits.
-For three years prior to normal retirement age (as specified in the plan) you can contribute the lesser of twice the annual limit ($37,000 in 2018) or the basic annual limit plus the amount of the basic limit not used in prior years (only allowed if not using age 50 or over catch-up contributions).
+You can make catch-up contributions if the plan permits and you're age 50 or older, or you can contribute the lesser of twice the annual limit—$39,000 in 2020—or the basic annual limit plus the amount of the basic limit not used in previous years.
+This rule applies for the three years leading up to the retirement age specified in the plan, and it's only allowed if you're not making 50 or over catch-up contributions.

-One caveat with the 457(b) plan is that unlike a 401(k) funded by a private employer, it's uncommon for the government to offer an employee match.
-Since many state and local government employees are eligible for a pension, the government treats a 457(b) as a supplemental savings plan.
+One caveat with a 457(b) plan is that it's uncommon for the government to offer an employer match.
+The government treats 457(b) plans as supplemental savings plans because many state and local government employees are also eligible for pensions.

 Balancing Your Contributions